The focused flow — after extraction

 The first task to activate is usually the kickoff intro — a single group email to all professionals on the deal.
 You'll land on the kickoff review page where you can edit the draft before it sends.

 Once kickoff goes out, your trial is consumed and the engine is fully in motion.
+You land on the deal workspace: pipeline strip across the top, focus list in the middle, contextual details on the right.

 Can you change these answers later?